lula/-ngx-countries/README.md

 Available inputs:

 - `displayInputValueFn`: function used to display the input value.
-Default function display the country name.
+Default function displays the country name.
 - `displayOptionItemFn`: function used to display the option values.
-Default function display the country name.
+Default function displays the country name.

 Both have the same interface: `(countryCode: string) => string`

+Usage:

 ```typescript
 export class AppComponent {